k98kurz/sqloquent/readme.md

 ##### 4. Extend Class from Step 3

-To create models, simply extend the class from step 3, filling these attributes:
+To create models, simply extend the class from step 3, setting class annotations and filling these attributes:

 - `table: str`: the name of the table
 - `columns: tuple`: the ordered tuple of column names

+Model class annotations are helpful because the columns will be mapped to class properties, i.e. `model.data['id'] == model.id`.
+However, since the base class methods are type hinted for the base class, instance variables returned from class methods should be type hinted, e.g.
+`model: SomeDBModel = SomeDBModel.find(some_id)`; alternately, the methods can be overridden just for the type hints, and the code editor LSP should still read the doc block of the base class method if the child class method is left without a doc block.

-Additionally, set up any relevant relations using the ORM functions or, if you don't want to use the ORM, with `_{related_name}: RelatedModel` attributes and `{related_name}(self, reload: bool = False)` methods.
+Additionally, set up any relevant relations using the ORM functions or, if you don't want to use the ORM, with `_{related_name}: SomeModel` attributes and `{related_name}(self, reload: bool = False)` methods.
 Dicts should be encoded to comply with the database client, e.g. by using `json.dumps` for databases that lack a native JSON data type or for clients that require encoding before making the query.
-See the above example for using the sqlite3 coupling.

-##### 5. `QueryBuilder` Features
+##### 5. `SqlQueryBuilder` Features

-A few quick notes about `QueryBuilder` implementations, including the bundled `SqlQueryBuilder` and `SqliteQueryBuilder`:
+A few quick notes about `QueryBuilderProtocol` implementations, including the bundled `SqlQueryBuilder`:

+- The query builder can be used either with a model or with a table, e.g.
+`SqlQueryBuilder(SomeModel)` or `SqlQueryBuilder('some_table', columns=['id', 'etc'])`.
+If used with a table name, then columns must be specified.
 - Pagination is accomplished using the `skip(number)` and `take(number)`
 methods, or by directly setting the `limit` and `offset` attributes.
 The `offset` will only apply when `limit` is specified because that is how SQL works